Dundee North Camperdown Leisure Park

 For your convenience we work 7 days including public holidays and will always try to arrange your timetable at the times that suit you best.
 Make sure you tell us of any dates and times you will not be able to attend as it can be difficult to make changes to your timetable at a later date.(top)

-You can do Weekly Lessons and Block Bookings but Intensive Courses all have a Practical Test after the last lesson so we can't book one for you until you have passed your Theory Test.
+You can do Weekly Lessons and Block Bookings also Intensive Courses with or without the Practical Driving Test but if you require a Practical Test after the last lesson of your course as most customers do, you must be PASSED your Theory Test.

 Documents you will require: